OpenDevEd/zotero-lib/README.md

 # zotero-lib

+## Introduction

-## Introduction: Tools for working with the APIs of Zotero and Zenodo (zotzen)
+Tools for working with the APIs of Zotero and Zenodo (zotzen)

 This repository is part of a set of repositories, [see here](https://github.com/orgs/OpenDevEd/teams/zotzen-team/repositories).
 Currently, this set contains a number of libraries